 This shoot was a reminder to me to always prepare for disaster.
 My camera seized up before the shoot even began.
 It resolved itself quickly – lucky for me, as I hadn’t grabbed a back-up.
 And the night before the shoot, little Fleur, the youngest of the group, was bitten by a mosquito on her eye.
-It was swollen shut so I had to get creative; I managed around it by mainly photographing Fleur side-on or from behind.
+It was swollen shut so I had to get creative; I managed around it by photographing Fleur side-on or from behind.
 Sounds strange, but it worked: one of my favourite photos of Fleur is from the back, capturing her on the phone in the cubby (and not a swollen eye in sight!).

 Thanks to the families for letting me share their memories.